aravindvcyber/event-forwarder/README.md

 * `cdk destroy`     destroy the stack or clean up your last deployment if fails miserably before you start again

-### Custom npm scripts
+### Custom npm scripts :yarn:

-(make sure you have custom-named profile `av` or update it accordingly)
+(make sure you have custom-named profile `av` or `av-s` or update it accordingly)

+(Always the first deployment in case of any changes to data stack)

+* To setup the dynamodb data store run the below command `cdk:deploy:data`

+(Optional but recommended to go next if you mutate the remote stacks)

 * To deploy the remote stacks run the below command.
+  `cdk:deploy:remotes`

+(Finally deploy the processor stack)

+* To deploy the processor stack run the below command.
   `cdk:deploy`

 > Remember a single region/account is sufficient to try this integration but I just wanted to remind you about the capabilities.

-* To deploy the remote stacks run the below command.
-  `cdk:deploy:remotes`

-## Use cases that emit Cloudformation Events:
+## Use cases that emit Cloudformation Events :art:

 * CDK deployment via terminal or even CDK destroy these are visible for the developer but may not be saved anywhere except in the AWS console view.
 Your peers are also not aware of these deployments happening until they check the console.
 Sending this to slack channels will drive greater involvements from the team.